jamesylgan/Blockchain-Whitepapers/Reading-Group-Lead-1.md

 - Profits from reserves go to Libra Association
 - Move (Eth-like types, automatic proofs for txs), BFT (Weak, security through trust of Libra Association), built off existing mechanisms (BFT, Merkle Trees a la Bitcoin, etc), pseudoanonymous (a.k.a Libra Association could regulate in some way and reveal identity to govts)

 # Tezos: A self-governing, self-amending, PoS blockchain with FP and provable code
+## Talking Points
 - Big fan of Tezos (not financially invested or incentivized) - why have they not excelled?
 Lots of contraversy near founding.
 Lawsuits between technical founders and original organization leadership they hired.
 - Traditionally, many forks.
 E.g. litecoin, Bitcoin Classic, Ethereum Classic.
 They capture huge portions of capital without providing any meaningful changes or carrying along reasonably sized developer teams.
 How to avoid this?
+- Governance: What is it, what are different approaches?
+- Proof-of-stake mechanisms, proof-of-burn, chain-of-activity, Slasher, good? bad?
+- Functional programming, provable code for contracts
+- Selfish mining protections
+## Details
 - Chain propagates a protocol object, which is used by the Blockchain to change the existing protocol
 - Maintains a system timestamp
 - Single chain only overwritten if a better chain comes about, not a tree (DoS avoidance)